Air Cargo Export Procedures – Introduction

 The Air Freight Label – Simple but Indispensable Factor

 In Bharat (“India”), a missing label will invite penalty from the customs.
-The air freight label is an identity attachment to the freight and is usually attached to only one side of the air shipment.
+The air freight label is an identity document attached to the freight and is usually attached to only one side of the air shipment.

 What does the air freight label show?